kammula-sai-kiran/sai-kiran-covalent/README.md

 assets - consists of svgs --> created as components to increase reusability. components - all the components go here.
 I would have used atomic design here if there were more components.
-In atomic design structure we have atoms, molecules, organisms ad templates, but since this is a minor project I had all the components in the same folder. pages - consists of homepage. redux - store and actions are handles here. utils - constis of utils and helper functions. constants.js -  all constants go here.
+In atomic design structure we have atoms, molecules, organisms ad templates, but since this is a minor project I had all the components in the same folder. pages - consists of homepage. redux - store and actions are handles here, all the api related function such as fetching data also are handled inside the api.js file here. utils - constis of utils and helper functions. constants.js -  all constants go here.